 Trying to cover a large area in one go.

 Applying the isolation coat with bubbles in the mix.

-Trying to finish with one thick coat, where two thin coats would be better.
+Trying to finish with one thick coat, whereas two thin coats would be better.

-Deciding on the level of sheen of your varnish
+Deciding on the level of the sheen of your varnish

 It’s a personal preference.

 Many of the Impressionists preferred not to varnish at all.
 They didn’t like the visual effect or the ostentatious feel of a highly glossed surface.

 “The Matte surfaces favoured by impressionists and fauves within a primitivizing impulse – in their case a return to the look of fifteenth-century tempera and fresco painting”

 Seeing Through Paintings: Physical Examination in Art Historical Studies by Andrea Kirsh, Rustin S. Levenson